 Outright bizarre.

-Another case is common in jurisdictions accepting reference-scaling only for \(\small{C_\textrm{max}}\) (e.g. by ABEL).
-Then quite often the sample size depends on \(\small{AUC}\).
+Another case is common in jurisdictions accepting reference-scaling only for \(\small{C_\textrm{max}}\) (e.g. by Average Bioequivalence with Expanding Limits).
+Then regularly the sample size is driven by \(\small{AUC}\).

 metrics <- c("Cmax", "AUCt", "AUCinf")